charlesfloyd/GetDataProject/README.md

 www.smartlab.ws
 ==================================================================

-This repo contains 6 files:
+This repo contains 4 files:
-* a README.rmd file
-* a README.html file
-* a CodeBook.rmd file that describes the data, variables, and processes leading to the reshaped data
+* a README.md file
-* a CodeBook.html file that describes the data, variables, and processes leading to the reshaped data
+* a CodeBook.md file that describes the data, variables, and processes leading to the reshaped data
 * a tidy_measurement_means_by_activity_and_subject.txt file which contains
 mean values over each activity and each subject for the mean and stdev measurements in the original dataset
-* and, an R script, run_analysis.R which perofrms performs the operations and calculations needed to read, parse, reshape, transform, and rewrite the data
+* and, an R script, run_analysis.R which perofrms performs the operations and calculations needed to read, parse, reshape, transform, and rewrite the data.
+This script can be sourced into R to generate the 2 result data sets.

 Additional information about the underlying data can be found in the original contributor's documentation, available here: